 - The organization must have documentation from the Internal Revenue Service recognizing it as exempt from federal income taxation pursuant to IRC 501(c)(3) and 501(c)(19).

-- 501(c)(3) and 501(c)(19) organizations must be active and in continuous existence in Tennessee for at least five (5) years or meet all statutory requirements under the Tennessee Charitable Gaming Implementation Law.
+- 501(c)(3) and 501(c)(19) organizations must be active and in continuous existence in Tennessee for at least five (5) years or meet all statutory requirements under the Nonprofit Gaming Law.

 - An event is restricted to a location within a county where the organization has a physical presence or in a county contiguous to one in which it has a physical presence.